Saint-Gaudens National Historical Park

 Augustus Saint-Gaudens, an Irish-born immigrant who grew up in New York, found immense success with his realistic bronze monuments in the late 19th century.
 Seeking respite from the summer heat of Manhattan, he rented a dilapidated Federal-style house in Cornish in 1885.
 He named the estate “Aspet,” after his father’s birthplace in France, and was soon won over by the idyllic surroundings.

-The artist’s presence attracted other artists, writers, and designers, leading to the formation of the renowned Cornish Colony was a creative community that flourished from 1885 to the 1930s.
+The artist’s presence attracted other artists, writers, and designers, leading to the formation of the renowned Cornish Colony, a creative community that flourished from 1885 to the 1930s.
 Painters like Maxfield Parrish and architects such as Charles A. Platt frequented the estate.
 While the daytime was dedicated to work, evenings were spent socializing, with Saint-Gaudens’ home and the neighboring Blow-Me-Down Farm becoming central gathering spots.
 The natural beauty and tranquil setting, with views of Mount Ascutney, inspired many of the colony’s works.

 The New Gallery and Atrium